MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/set-up-audio-conferencing-in-teams.md

 ## Step 2: Get and assign licenses

 1. For Audio Conferencing, you need a license for each user who will set up dial-in meetings.
-To learn which licenses you need to buy for Audio Conferencing and how much they will cost, see [Skype for Business add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).
+To learn which licenses you need to buy for Audio Conferencing and how much they will cost, see [Microsoft Teams add-on licensing](teams-add-on-licensing/microsoft-teams-add-on-licensing.md).

     >[!NOTE]
     > Audio Conferencing is included in Office 365 Enterprise E5 licenses and as an add-on.